 Heat olive oil on the stove in a large, deep pan.

 Sear lamb in heated olive oil, cook on medium-high until a nice brown crust appears.
+Salt the lamb with 1 tsp salt.
 Once lamb has been seared on both sides, remove from pan and set aside.

 Add onions and garlic to pan.
 Sauté onions until carmelized on medium-low heat.

 Pour flour over onions and garlic and mix until completely coated.
 Add in tomatoes and beer.
 Stir continuously until mixture thickens.